Growing Your Own Delicious Blueberries

 Christmas Cherries

 Cherries are the quintessential Christmas treat, with delicious shiny red fruit becoming available in summer.
-A big bowl of chilled cherries is hard to resist, as are fruit and savoury salads with cherries, cherry glaze for ham, cherry puddings, cakes, tarts and cheesecake.
+A big bowl of chilled cherries is hard to resist, let alone fruit and savoury salads with cherries, cherry glaze for ham, cherry puddings, cakes, tarts and cheesecake.
 We’re going to need a lot of cherries!

-Cherry trees vary in size from around 7 m tall down to more compact varieties such as ‘Compact Stella’ from Waimea Nurseries that grows to around 3 m, which is perfect for smaller gardens.
-In addition to delicious fruit, cherry trees also have pretty blossoms in spring and lovely autumn foliage.
+Cherry trees vary in size from around 7m tall down to more compact varieties that grow to around 3m, the perfect size for smaller gardens.
+A big bonus for cherry trees is pretty blossoms in spring; the autumn foliage is also a treat.

-Cherry trees are most commonly available in winter as bare rooted plants, but potted trees can be available at other times of the year.
-Choose a variety that’s suited to your climate and also check to see whether that variety is self-fertile or needs pollination from another cherry.
+Cherry trees are most commonly available in winter as bare-rooted plants, but potted trees can be available at other times of the year.
+Choose a variety that’s suited to your climate; also check to see whether that variety is self-fertile, or if it needs pollination from another cherry planted nearby.

-And during or after periods of wet or humid weather, cherries and other stone fruit like apricots, peaches, plums and nectarines can be prone to brown rot.
-Apply Yates Nature’s Way Fungus Spray every 10 – 14 days to help keep this destructive disease under control.
+During periods of wet or humid weather, cherries and other stonefruit like apricots, peaches, plums and nectarines can be prone to Brown Rot.
+Apply Yates Nature’s Way Fungus Spray every 10–14 days to help keep this destructive disease under control.

 Small fruit developing on many varieties of citrus trees during summer heralds what we’ll be enjoying during the cooler months.